jeonghwan-kim/wp-skin-book/README.md

 ?>
 ```

-2. Add new file in wp-admin folder (new filename: search-book-widget.php)
+step 2.
+Add new file in wp-admin folder (new filename: search-book-widget.php)

 ```php
 <div class="postbox">